Courage-1984/logia/docs/IMAGE_GUIDE.md

 ### Optimization
 - Optimize source images before adding (use TinyPNG, ImageOptim, or Squoosh)
-- Run `npm run build` to generate responsive sizes
+- Run `npm run build` or `npm run build:gh-pages` to generate responsive sizes
 - Test in both light and dark mode
 - Verify on all device sizes